jinoopy/swpp202001-team1/README.md

 `python3 compiler.py -run (input file .ll) (-bin (llvm/bin directory)) (-o (output file .s))`

 Emits the result in .s format of our target machine.

-`-bin` is set to what is in config.json for default.
+- `-bin` is set to what is in config.json for default.
-`-o`, for default, is set to a file which has the same name with the input, but only the extension is different.
+- `-o`, for default, is set to a file which has the same name with the input, but only the extension is different.</br>
-- `./test/input.ll` → `./test/input.s`
+ `./test/input.ll` → `./test/input.s`

 ## About config.json